US Dollar Index (DXY) vs Synthetic Currency Indices

 Now, let’s take a look at the US Dollar Index (USDX).

 Chart shows us a strong uptrend for US Dollar.

 Assuming we believe that the trend will hold and we would like to try to capitalize on it by opening a short position on AUDUSD, we could wait for the price to reach the upper part of a newly formed downward channel to try to enter at the best price.

-To correctly set-up an exit from this position, we could use basically any touch at the bottom of the channel, depending on the risk appetite and any other used analysis that traders chooses.
+To correctly set-up an exit from this position, we could use basically any touch at the bottom of the channel, depending on the risk appetite and any other used analysis that traders choose.

-In the second example we’re using the JPYX index to enter a trade.
-On the picture below, you can see that JPY currency formed a channel that have been going on for longer than 9 months.
+In the second example we're using the JPYX index to enter a trade.
+On the picture below, you can see that the JPY has formed a channel which has been going on for longer than 9 months.

-There has been a crash on the JPY in January 2019 that caused a break-out which could present us with a trading opportunity.
-If we believe that the long-term strength of the JPY will come back to the values it held for almost a year, we could’ve opened a long position on USDJPY immediately following the crash.
+The JPY has experienced a crash in January 2019 that caused a break-out which could present us with a trading opportunity.
+If we believed that the long-term strength of the JPY will come back to the values it held for almost a year, we could’ve opened a long position on USDJPY immediately following the crash.

-DISCLAIMER: The information written and charts displayed above are considered to be examples of potential use cases of these featured tools.
-In no way should the above information be considered as or constitutes trading advice.
-The information written above is to be considered an example of potential use-cases of this product.
-In no way it constitutes trading advice.
+DISCLAIMER: The information and charts displayed above are considered to be examples of potential cases of these featured tools.
+In no way should the above information be considered or constitute as trading advice.